Finning International Inc. history, profile and history video

 In 2001, Finning completed the acquisition of Hewden Stuart Plc., the largest rental and related services business in the U.K., establishing us as the leader in the U.K. rental sector.

-In acknowledgement of our presence in three countries, the company changed its name to Finning International Inc. on April 25, 1997.
+In acknowledgment of our presence in three countries, the company changed its name to Finning International Inc. on April 25, 1997.

 In 2003, we expanded our operations in South America by acquiring the Caterpillar dealerships in Argentina (Macrosa del Plata), Bolivia (Matreq) and Uruguay (Gemcosa).
 This acquisition consolidated our position as Caterpillar’s largest dealer, with over 12,000 employees covering a combined area of over 8,463,728 sq. km.